Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Introduction

-In this paper, we investigate the distinct influence of repetition neurons in ICL and text generation, and their relationship with induction heads by ablating them(\S\ref{sec:layer_wise}, Figure \ref{fig:intro}).
-Our main contributions include: (1) We find that the impact of neuron ablation varies depending on the depth of the layer in which the neurons exist, supporting our hypothesis, (2) Repetition neurons in the output-side layers have effects similar to those of induction heads on ICL performance (\S\ref{sec:com_ab}) and (3) Jointly ablating both leads to a near-complete breakdown of the model’s ability to recognize patterns (\S\ref{sec:joint_ab}).
-From that, we demonstrate that it is possible to mitigate the trade-off by selectively deactivating repetition neurons in the middle layers: reduces repetition while preserving ICL performance (\S\ref{sec:text_gen}).
+To address these gaps, we present the first comprehensive layer-wise analysis examining how repetition neurons influence both repetitive generation and ICL performance(\S\ref{sec:layer_wise}, Figure \ref{fig:intro}).
+Our main contributions are: (1) We demonstrate that the impact of neuron ablation varies significantly with layer depth, supporting our hypothesis that neurons offer more granular control than attention heads, (2) Repetition neurons in output-side layers serve as critical executors of pattern-based predictions, exhibiting effects on ICL performance comparable to induction heads; (\S\ref{sec:com_ab}), and (3) Joint ablation of both components leads to a near-complete breakdown of pattern recognition (\S\ref{sec:joint_ab}).
+Crucially, we propose a novel three-segment ablation strategy that selectively deactivates repetition neurons in middle layers, reducing repetition while preserving ICL performance (\S\ref{sec:text_gen}).
+This approach offers a practical solution to mitigate the trade-off observed in prior work, providing finer control over LLM behavior compared to head-level interventions.